 Benefits of receiving the RRCA Runner Friendly Community® designation:

-- Community listed as a Runner Friendly Community on RRCA website for a 5-year period.
-After 5 years, a community should resubmit a nomination to prove they continue to be a Runner Friendly Community.
+- Listed as a Runner Friendly Community on RRCA website for a five-year period.
+After five years, a community should resubmit a nomination to prove they continue to be a Runner Friendly Community.

-- Receive a plaque to be placed in city hall or community’s location of choice (additional plaques will be available for purchase).
+- Receive a commemorative plaque from RRCA that can placed in city hall or community’s location of choice (additional plaques available for purchase).

-- Community featured as a Runner Friendly Community in a national press release from the RRCA; one issue of Club Running magazine; and the RRCA Annual Report.
+- Community featured as a Runner Friendly Community in a national press release from the RRCA and the RRCA Annual Report.

-- Receive up to 50 RRCA Runner Friendly Business static window decals to be placed in runner-friendly businesses by the local running club.
-This will help local runners know which businesses are runner friendly and safe places for runners in times of need.
-Additional window decals are available for purchase.
+- Receive 25 RRCA Runner Friendly Business static window decals to be placed in runner-friendly businesses by the local running club.